Learn About Cold-Hardy Palm Trees

 The European Fan Palm (Chamaerops humilis) is a versatile and resilient cold-hardy palm that can tolerate temperatures as low as 10°F (-12°C).
 Its compact size and fan-shaped leaves make it an attractive choice for gardens and container planting.

 The European Fan Palm grows well in USDA zones 8-11 and can reach heights of up to 15 feet.
-It is a slow grower and thrives in both full sun and partial shade, making it adaptable to various environments.
+It is a slow-growing plant that thrives in both full sun and partial shade, making it adaptable to various environments.

 Mexican Blue Palm

-The Mexican Blue Palm (Brahea armata), known for its stunning silver-blue fronds, can tolerate temperatures down to 15°F (-9°C).
+The Mexican Blue Palm (Brahea armata), known for its stunning silver-blue fronds, can tolerate temperatures as low as 15°F (-9°C).

 This palm grows slowly but can eventually reach heights of up to 50 feet, making it a striking addition to any garden.